Home Improvement Heroes

 Getting the prep work done, is often the most boring aspect of any renovation but putting the effort in at this stage will often save time and money later down the line.

 And finally buy the right fixtures and fittings to suit the size and stature of your project.
-Remodeling an en-suite might mean you need to check the sizes of the toilet and basin.
+Remodelling an en-suite might mean you need to check the sizes of the toilet and basin.
 Invest in a corner unit to maximize on space – and don’t try to squeeze in your ideal Pinterest board if it won’t be fit for purpose – as you’re the one that will have to live with it day in and day out.

 When in training to become your own Home Improvement Hero, it’s important to marry form and function to design a renovation that suits your lifestyle and your needs.